 The laxative tea serves as a deeper and more thorough cleansing, digging into all corners of your colon while the salt water flush is similar to that of a car wash wherein water is blasting away on the surface only.
 Since it is challenging to do both the tea and the salt water flush, I highly suggest doing these two on alternating days.

-The Right Salt water flush recipe
+The Right Salt water Cleanse recipe for Weight loss

 - 2 Teaspoons of Sea Salt (we recommend using gray sea salt or Himalayan pink salt.
 Avoid iodized and processed salt at all cost to prevent water retention!)